 Will using a DM bot get my Instagram account banned?

 Only if you use the wrong type.
-Official API-based tools (CreatorFlow, ManyChat, LinkDM) are 100% safe and Meta-approved.
+Official API-based tools (CreatorFlow, ManyChat, LinkDM) are safe when used correctly and Meta-approved.
 Browser bots, Chrome extensions, and tools requiring your password will eventually get you banned.
 Instagram’s detection systems identify unauthorized automation and apply permanent restrictions.
 Stick to tools that connect via “Login with Instagram” and never ask for your password.

 How fast do Instagram DM bots respond?